sitedata/checklyhq.com/site/content/docs/browser-checks/scraping-onpage-elements.md

 2. Assert that it shows what you expect.

 Puppeteer offers many ways to scrape elements like buttons, forms or any arbitrary HTML element.
 We've listed the most used ones below, together with some tips on how to use them effectively.
-In each

 ## Scraping text values

 Puppeteer's `page.$eval()` method is a very powerful way to actually run a selector query inside a web page.
 See the example below.
-Note, we are using the `chai.js` library for assertions here.
+Note: we are using the `chai.js` library for assertions here.

 ```javascript
 const puppeteer = require('puppeteer')